kedro-org/kedro/docs/source/14_contribution/technical_steering_committee.md

 ## Requirements to become a maintainer

-Just contributing does not make you a maintainer; you need to demonstrate commitment to Kedro's long-term success by working with existing maintainers for a period.
+Just contributing does not make you a maintainer; you need to demonstrate commitment to Kedro's long-term success by working with existing maintainers for a period of time.

 We look for commitment markers with the following: